emkpmg-zz/ts/README.md

 Ticket class (pclass) -- class of ticket passenger holds.
 This variable also describes socio-economic status

-1=1st = Upper Class
+1 = 1st = Upper Class

-2=2nd = Middle Class
+2 = 2nd = Middle Class

-3=3rd = Lower Class
+3 = 3rd = Lower Class

 Sex (sex) -- Passenger's gender

-Age (Age) -- Passenger's age in years
+Age (Age) -- Passenger's age in years. age: If age < 1, it will be estimated as a fraction. e.g xx.5

-sibsp -- Number of passenger's siblings or spouses on board
+sibsp -- Number of passenger's siblings(brother, sister, stepbrother, stepsister) or spouses(husband or wife) on board

-parch -- Number of parents or children aboard the Titanic
+parch -- Number of parents(mother or father), children(daughter, son, stepdaughter, stepson) or relatives on board.
+Children traveling with Nannies had a null value for this variable.

 ticket -- Passenger's ticket number